zainasif123/Snake--Rewind-Java/README.md

 # Snake Game - Java GUI Project

 This repository contains the **Snake Game**, a Java-based GUI application developed as part of my 2nd-semester project.
 The game is a modern take on the classic Snake game, implemented using Java's Swing framework.
+## Screenshots
+Here are some screenshots of the game:
 ![Game Start Screen](https://github.com/zainasif123/Snake--Rewind-Java/blob/main/images/Screenshot%202024-08-11%20004044.png)
 ![Game Play Screen](https://github.com/zainasif123/Snake--Rewind-Java/blob/main/images/Screenshot%202024-08-11%20004100.png)
 *The initial screen when the game starts.*